 Not all smart plugs are as good as the claim, so we spent hours testing options to find the best smart plugs worth buying.

-After testing dozens of available smart plugs, we think the best overall is the WeMo Mini.
-While it's not as compact as other smart plugs, it has a lot of handy scheduling features, and is one of the few smart plugs that works with Alexa, Google Assistant, and HomeKit.
+After testing dozens of available smart plugs, we think the best overall is the $25 Wemo WiFi Smart Plug.
+It's more compact than the previous category champ, ironically called the Wemo Mini, while maintaining all the handy scheduling features.
+It's is one of the few smart plugs that works with Alexa, Google Assistant and HomeKit.

-For now, we think the best budget smart pluc is the Kasa Smart Wi-Fi Plug Lite by TP-Link.
+The best budget smart plug is the Kasa Smart Wi-Fi Plug Lite by TP-Link.
 An individual plug is just $13, and the company's other smart home products have generally been very reliable.
 If you have other TP-Link devices installed, adding the Kasa Wi-Fi Plug Lite to the mix is a no-brainer.

 Smart plugs aren’t just for inside your home.
 As one of the best smart plugs for outdoor use, the Kasa Smart Outdoor Plug KP400 will raise the IQ of your front porch or backyard deck.
 It has two outlets, so you can control two devices independently.
 And like Kasa’s indoor plugs, the Outdoor plug benefits from TP-Link's Kasa app.

 The best smart plugs you can buy today

-The WeMo Mini, our top choice among the best smart plugs, is wide, but thin enough so that you can fit two of them per outlet.
-While it doesn't have energy monitoring like some other smart plugs, the Mini does work with all the major smart assistants.
+The Wemo WiFi Smart Plug is our top choice among the best smart plugs.
+It's more compact than most offerings out there, so you won't block your outlet, too.
+And while it doesn't have energy monitoring like some other smart plugs, the Wemo WiFi Smart Plug does work with all the major smart assistants.
 Yes, even Siri.
+That's why it won a Tom's Guide Award 2021 for Smart Home.

 This smart plug has a physical switch, so if you don’t want to use your voice or an app to turn your appliance on or off, you can click the switch on the Wemo.
 It also has a clever Away mode. which can make it seem like you’re home even when you’re not by turning a lamp on intermittently.